ruizehung/Zero-Knowledge-Sudoku-Wordle-Trivia/README.md

 # Zero-Knowledge Sudoku Wordle Trivia Game

-This repository contains my implementation of Zero-Knowledge Sudoku, Wordle, and Trivia games using both the [Aleo](https://www.aleo.org/) and [Noir](https://noir-lang.org/).
+This repository contains my implementation of Zero-Knowledge Sudoku, Wordle, and Trivia games using both [Aleo](https://www.aleo.org/) and [Noir](https://noir-lang.org/).
 They are not 100% complete and are not fully tested.
 But they are at least playable and demonstrate the potential of using both Aleo and Noir to build simple games.

 Video walkthroughs: